I’m not Jewish but I’m always interesting in trying food for Hanukkah. In fact, this post should be renamed to 17 things I want to eat.

 Sometimes history is so freaking cool.

 But sadly, I haven’t tried all of these foods.
-And so I hope this post encourages one of my Jewish friends to invite me over because food for Hanukkah looks so good.
+And so I hope this post encourages one of my Jewish friends to invite me over because Hanukkah food looks so good.

 Traditional food for Hanukkah are fried or baked in oil, as Hanukkah celebrates the miracle of oil.
 A small amount of oil kept the flame at the Holy Temple lit for eight nights, instead of one.